rwasef1830/grepripper/README.md

 FunkyGrep is a free Windows grep utility that aims to provide fast regular expression search with a friendly UI similar to the popular (but out-of-date) BareGrep utility.

-It is written in C# and requires the .NET Framework 4.0 to run.
+It is written in C# and requires the .NET Core 3.1 to build and run.
-This utility can be compiled with MSBUILD from a command line or with Visual Studio 2010 or higher.
-Visual Studio Express Edition 2010 and higher should also work, but hasn't been tested.

 It is preferable to compile from a git working copy to get changeset ids embedded into the version number.

 FAQ